ROTH Capital lifts Great Panther Mining Limited [GPL] price estimate. Who else is bullish?

 ROTH Capital have made an estimate for Great Panther Mining Limited shares, keeping their opinion on the stock as Buy, with their previous recommendation back on August 10, 2017.
 While these analysts kept the previous recommendation, H.C.
 Wainwright raised their target price to Buy.
 The new note on the price target was released on October 22, 2014, representing the official price target for Great Panther Mining Limited stock.
 Previously, the target price had yet another drop from $3 to $2.25, while Global Hunter Securities kept a Neutral rating on GPL stock.

-Great Panther Mining Limited [GPL] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -4.17.
-With this latest performance, GPL shares dropped by -37.56% in over the last four-week period, additionally sinking by -58.45% over the last 6 months – not to mention a drop of -82.70% in the past year of trading.
+Great Panther Mining Limited [GPL] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 21.84.
+With this latest performance, GPL shares dropped by -22.74% in over the last four-week period, additionally sinking by -51.82% over the last 6 months – not to mention a drop of -82.40% in the past year of trading.

 Operating Margin for any stock indicates how profitable investing would be, and Great Panther Mining Limited [GPL] shares currently have an operating margin of -19.37 and a Gross Margin at -11.72.
 Great Panther Mining Limited’s Net Margin is presently recorded at -22.76.